kumuluz/kumuluzee-samples/kumuluzee-config-consul/README.md

 Since we have not defined any configuration properties in Consul, GET http://localhost:8080/v1/config will return configuration properties from configuraiton file.
 We can now try and some values in Consul.
 Since we enabled watch on the field `stringProperty`, it will be dynamically updated on any change in Consul.
-We can add a value to Consul from the user interface, which can be accessed from `http://localhost:8500`.
+We can add a value to Consul from the user interface, which can be accessed at `http://localhost:8500`.

-To set a value, navigate to `KEY/VALUE` tab and create key `environments/dev/services/rest-config/string-property` with a value of your own choosing.
+To set a value, navigate to `KEY/VALUE` tab and create key `environments/dev/services/customer-service/1.0.0/config/rest-config/string-property` with a value of your own choosing.

 Access the config endpoint again and you will get an updated value from Consul.